Histioteuthis bonnellii

 Histioteuthis bonnellii, the umbrella squid, is a species of cock-eyed squid belonging to the family Histioteuthidae.

 Distribution

 This species is distributed mostly in the Atlantic Ocean.
 It can be found off the coast of Argentina, South Africa, and the Tasman Sea.
 There is a population in the Mediterranean.
 There may be several subspecies that exist in the Atlantic Ocean.

 Habitat

-These squids occurs in mid water between 100 and 2200 m in depth.
+These squids can be found in mid water between 100 and 2200 m in depth.
 Juveniles usually inhabit the upper water column between 100 and 200 m, while larger individuals can be found between 200 and 800 m and most of mature specimens have been caught between 1000 and 2200 m in depth.

 Description

 H. bonnellii is one of the larger species in its genus, usually reaching 33 cm in mantle length and a total length of 119 cm.
 Mature males can reach a mantle length of 50–330 mm.

 Body of these small to medium sized squids have a purplish color.
 Moreover they have various luminous organs, especially on the mantle, the arms and the long tentacles.
 The tentacles are connected by a membrane.
 The eyes of this animal are not symmetrical and they differ per side of the head.